judekay/NumberToWord/README.md

 # NumberToWord
-This project will simply help in projects that needs to convert numbers to words.
-It is currently limited to numbers less than Quintillion.
-It is written in java but will be made available in other languages soon.
-It is simply limited numbers within the range of zillion.
+This project is a simple class that convert numbers to words.
+It is currently limited to numbers within the range of Zillion.
+It was written in java but will be made available in other languages soon.

-To Test Import the Pr
+To use this, simply import the class <b>(NumberToWord)</b> to your project.
+Instantiate this class and call the method <b>ConvertToWord(long longValue)</b>.

+Example:

+        NumberToWord numberToWord = new NumberToWord();

+        String word = numberToWord.ConvertToWord(inputInteger);